bosibori9/Casual-Inference/README.md

 - Reproducible workflow with R Markdown

 ## How to Reproduce
-- Clone the repository:
+1. Clone the repository:

-- git clone <your-repo-url>
+2. Open Rmd/causal_analysis.Rmd in RStudio
-Open Rmd/causal_analysis.Rmd in RStudio
+3. Install required packages:

-Install required packages:
+install.packages(c("tidyverse", "survival", "mice", "gtsummary", "MatchIt", "WeightIt", "cobalt", "dagitty"))
-install.packages(c("tidyverse", "survival", "mice", "gtsummary", "MatchIt", "WeightIt", "cobalt", "dagitty")) Knit the R Markdown file to generate tables and figures in Output/
+4. Knit the R Markdown file to generate tables and figures in Output/

 ## References
 Austin PC.
 An Introduction to Propensity Score Methods for Reducing Confounding in Observational Studies.
 2011